-Code School Meaning Statistical Meaning Note L Late arrival before Present closure of register М Medical or dental appointments Authorised absence N Reason for absence not Unauthorised Amend once the reason is known.
-If no yet provided absence reason is provided after two weeks, N should Jorpronada be replaced with code O 0 Absent from school Unauthorised Unacceptable, or no, reason provided to without authorisation absence account for absence Р Participating in a Present Approved by the school and supervised by supervised sporting someone authorised by the school - activity R Religious observance Authorised absence The day must be exclusively set aside for religious observance by the religious body to which the parents belong.
-May need to seek confirmation from the religious body S Study Leave Authorised absence Should be used only sparingly for Year 11 pupils during public exam periods Т Gypsy, Roma, Traveller Authorised absence Family travelling for economic / occupational absence purposes (and child not dual registered with a school in a different geographical area) U Late arrival after closure Unauthorised V of register Educational visit or trip absence Present Trips or visits, including residential trips, v Fieseni organised by school or by an organisation approved by school W Work experience Present Attendance should be tracked and any absence from the work experience placement should be recorded in the register using the appropriate code Х Not required to be in Attendance not When non-compulsory school age children school required are not expected to attend.
+Code School Meaning Statistical Meaning Note L Late arrival before closure of register Present М Medical or dental appointments Authorised absence N Reason for absence not yet provided Unauthorised absence Amend once the reason is known.
+If no reason is provided after two weeks, N should be replaced with code O 0 Absent from school without authorisation Unauthorised absence Unacceptable, or no, reason provided to account for absence P Participating in a supervised sporting activity Present Approved by the school and supervised by someone authorised by the school R Religious observance Authorised absence The day must be exclusively set aside for religious observance by the religious body to which the parents belong.
+May need to seek confirmation from the religious body S Study Leave Authorised absence Should be used only sparingly for Year 11 pupils during public exam periods Т Gypsy, Roma, Traveller absence Authorised absence Family travelling for economic / occupational purposes (and child not dual registered with a school in a different geographical area) U Late arrival after closure of register Unauthorised absence V Educational visit or trip Present Trips or visits, including residential trips, organised by school or by an organisation approved by school W Work experience Present Attendance should be tracked and any absence from the work experience placement should be recorded in the register using the appropriate code X Not required to be in school (N.B.
+See covid addendum for wider use of X code) Attendance not required When non-compulsory school age children are not expected to attend.
 If a child is expected to attend full time whilst still not of compulsory school age, this code should not be used.
 Use of this code can potentially hide other safeguarding concerns.
-Y Unable to attend due to Attendance not School site is closed partially or fully due to exceptional required an unavoidable cause/ transport provided by circumstances the school or LA is not available / time of local or national emergency resulting in Z Pupil not on admission Attendance not widespread disruption to travel Register set up in advance of pupils joining ~ register required the school.
+Y Unable to attend due to exceptional circumstances Attendance not required School site is closed partially or fully due to an unavoidable cause/ transport provided by the school or LA is not available / time of local or national emergency resulting in widespread disruption to travel Z Pupil not on admission register Attendance not required Register set up in advance of pupils joining the school.
 Schools must put pupils on the admissions register from the first day that the school has agreed, or been notified, that the pupil will attend.
-Planned whole or partial Attendance not Holiday periods (including bank holidays), school closure required INSET days, and use of school as a polling station.
+Planned whole or partial school closure Attendance not required Holiday periods (including bank holidays), INSET days, and use of school as a polling station.
 This code should also be used to record different term dates that have been agreed for different year groups (e.g. staggered starts for secondary school year groups in the Autumn Term).